Dmitrii-Weaver/gamedev_log/README.md

 05.04.2025

 QoL improvements, then sent the new version for playtesting.
 In the meantime studied Unity tutorials and did some practice.

+06.04.2025

+More spritework and content expansions added.
+The game is nearing a state where I can release it as an actual project rather than a simple exercise.